Pull the seaweed rope. Because at the end of it is our pirate ship. And we are off on an adventure.

 - We aim to only produce waste that we can take home and compost.

 - We are mindful that we are in a wildlife habitat.
-We encourage the kids to pay attention and look for what could be a creature’s home and remind them to conserve and not destroy.
+We encourage the kids to pay attention and look for what could be a creature’s home and remind them to protect and not destroy.